mastodon/blog/content/posts/2019-10-04_Mastodon-3.0/index.md

 ---
-title: "Mastodon 3.0 Released"
+title: "Mastodon 3.0 released"
-subtitle: "A short overview of some of our newest features!"
+subtitle: "A short overview of some of our newest features"
 date: 2019-10-04
 draft: true
 author: eleanor